 As a consumer, you need to look at the ingredient list of any soap you purchase, even the handmade soap.
 The ingredient list of a natural handmade soap shouldn’t contain chemical names like Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) or artificial colors like blue number 1.

-To learn more about natural soap and other natural skincare products, please go to Seeds of Wellness’ Pure Enchantment products webpage.
+To learn more about natural soap and other natural skin care products, please go to our Skin Care Products webpage.